-Motivated by the putative role of grid cells for distance coding, we hypothesize that grid property variability could enable a simple and efficient to achieve this (Fig. \ref{fig:schematic}).
-In particular, if there is no variability in grid properties (Fig. \ref{fig:schematic}A), then the correlation of the population vector, at any distance that is an integer multiple of the grid spacing, with the population vector at some reference location ($x = 0$) is constant (Fig. \ref{fig:schematic}D).
+Motivated by the putative role of grid cells for distance coding, we hypothesize that grid property variability could enable a simple and efficient way to achieve this (Fig. \ref{fig:schematic}).
+If there is no variability in grid properties (Fig. \ref{fig:schematic}A), then the correlation of the population vector, at any distance that is an integer multiple of the grid spacing, with the population vector at some reference location ($x = 0$) is constant (Fig. \ref{fig:schematic}D).
 This is due to the degeneracy in grid firing fields, as every grid cell in the module is the same, up to a translation.
-When activity from grid cells across multiple modules, each without any variability in grid properties, is considered (Fig. \ref{fig:schematic}B), a symmetry breaking occurs, and the population vector, at integer multiples of the grid spacing, has a unique correlation with the population vector at $x = 0$ (Fig. \ref{fig:schematic}E).
-However, because of the quasi-periodic relationship between different grid modules, there is not a monotonic relationship between distance and correlation.
+If activity from grid cells across multiple modules, each without any variability in grid properties, is considered (Fig. \ref{fig:schematic}B), a symmetry breaking occurs and the population vector, at integer multiples of the grid spacing, has a unique correlation with the population vector at $x = 0$ (Fig. \ref{fig:schematic}E).
+However, because the grid spacing of different grid modules is often incommensurate, there is not a monotonic relationship between distance and correlation, although nonlinear decoding methods could nevertheless enable accurate estimation of distance \cite{fiete2008grid, sreenivasan2011grid}.
 With this coding scheme, a smaller correlation \textit{does not} imply a greater distance.
-This can make it challenging to decode distance in a simple way.
-But, when grid cell activity from a single grid module with non-zero variability in grid properties is considered, not only is there again a symmetry breaking (Fig. \ref{fig:schematic}C), but population vectors at integer multiples of the grid spacing have correlations with the population vector at $x = 0$ that monotonically decay with distance (Fig. \ref{fig:schematic}F).
+In contrast, if grid cell activity from a single grid module with non-zero variability in grid properties is considered, not only is there again a symmetry breaking (Fig. \ref{fig:schematic}C), but population vectors at integer multiples of the grid spacing have correlations with the population vector at $x = 0$ that monotonically decay with distance (Fig. \ref{fig:schematic}F).
 Thus, in this case, a smaller correlation \textit{does} imply a greater distance.